Sethuraman/markdown-help/README.md

 * marked.min.js - This has been lifted from the excelled markdown to HTML conversion library called *marked* located here [chjj/marked](https://github.com/chjj/marked).
 * articleLoader.js - This reads the markdown file based on the URL and serves it to marked.
 The HTML result from marked is appended to the main html.

-The remaining files are your markdown files that form the basis of your user documentation.
+The remaining files are your markdown files that form your user documentation.

 That's it.

 I searched high and low for a simple to make user documentation.
 HTML was to cumbersome.
 Embedded Google Docs had many issues.
 Finally this seems to work the best.